 Inside Galtastaðir-fram

-I deleted this travel-blog a couple of years ago, as I didn't want to draw attention to it, but now I see that the official travel website for East Iceland mentions it so I decided on reposting it and added a short description of the other turf houses in East Iceland to this travel blog.
+But now I see that the official travel website for East Iceland mentions it, so I decided to repost it and added a short description of the other turf houses in East Iceland to this travel blog.

 Galtastaðir-fram

-When I visited Galtastaðir-fram back in 2014 it was empty, with no furniture, etc. It was being renovated, but that job came to a halt as there was a lack of funding for finishing the job.
+When I visited Galtastaðir-fram back in 2014, it was empty, with no furniture, etc. It was under renovation, but the work halted due to a lack of funding to finish.

 The new farm and the old farm at Galtastaðir-fram - it was dark and gloomy during our visit

-Unlike many of the other turf houses I have written about then Galtastaðir-fram was not a manor, but a modest farm, where poorer people lived.
+Unlike many of the other turf houses I have written about, Galtastaðir-fram was not a manor, but a modest farm, where poorer people lived.

-It is not known when exactly the turf house was built, but it is from the latter part of the 19th century.
+It is not known precisely when the turf house was built, but it dates to the latter part of the 19th century.

-Galtastaðir-fram is different from other turf houses I have visited and in 1882 a cowshed was built on the ground floor and the communal living room above it so the warmth from the cows would heat up the communal living room (baðstofa).
+Galtastaðir-fram is different from other turf houses I have visited.
+In 1882, a cowshed was built on the ground floor, with the communal living room above it, so the warmth from the cows would heat the communal living room (baðstofa).

 One of the windows of Galtastaðir-fram